latexjs/latexjs/README.md

 ```
 node ~/.latexjs/apps/latex.js install
 ```
 Will perform an in-place upgrade.
-Before we need to use the `texlive.version` and `latexjs.version` options, upgrades will be made to Latex js to be able to handle these types of updates (for now only apps are updated).
+Before we need to use the `texlive.version` and `latexjs.version` options, upgrades will be made to Latexjs to be able to handle these types of updates (for now only apps are updated).

 #### Where is this stuff hosted?